 Candelabra Cactus at a glance.

-The Candelabra Cactus resembles a candelabra with its upright stems.
+Euphorbia Lactea resembles a candelabra with its upright stems.
 It is green with sometimes white or pink markings.
 Mine has whiter markings.
 Each segment has thorns.

 The brighter the light, the more the plant grows, but too much sun can cause sunburn.

-Candelabra Cactus prefers a temperature between 18-24 degrees celsius, but can tolerate slightly lower temperatures in the winter.
+Euphorbia Lactea prefers a temperature between 18-24 degrees celsius, but can tolerate slightly lower temperatures in the winter.
 They also prefer lower humidity, but do well in average household humidity levels (40-60%).

-I keep my euphorbiaceae closer to the window and away from the humidifier (I use the Levoit Hybrid Ultrasonic Humidifier (LV600HH)).
+I keep my Euphorbia Lactea closer to the window and away from the humidifier (I use the Levoit Hybrid Ultrasonic Humidifier (LV600HH)).
 I use my humidifier to ensure the humidity levels in my apartment stays between 40% and 60%.
 Since I live in Canada and the winters can be very dry, and the humidity can drop below 30% humidity, so its helpful to set the humidity at about 45% or 50% in this season to keep all of my plants happy.

 New foliage grows out of the main centre stem of the Candelabra Cactus.
 New growth is a brighter green and fades to a darker green as it edges.
 All stems grow thorns.

 As a houseplant, Euphorbia Lactea does not flower.
 In the wild, the Candelabra Cactus can flower.
+When Euphorbia Lactea does bloom, it produce its small, inconspicuous yellow-green flowers.

 Be careful repotting Candelabra Cactus as inside it contains a poisonous milky latex.
-I use thick gardening gloves when repotting my euphorbia or other sharp plants like cacti to ensure I don’t hurt myself.
+I use thick gardening gloves when repotting my euphorbia (or other sharp plants like cacti) to ensure I don’t hurt myself.
 I love the gloves that I have because they are puncture resistant, but unfortunately they are no longer available.
 These gloves seem like a great alternative.

 Cuttings

 Choose a stem from a healthy adult plant.
 Make sure the cutting has at least one node or this method won’t work.
 Wait for the cutting to callus over in a well lit spot.
 This should take a couple of days.
-Once the callus is formed, you can pot it into a well-draining potting mix.
+Once the callus is formed, you can pot your Euphorbia into a well-draining potting mix.

 You can also use rooting hormone on the cutting before putting it in the soil if you prefer.
 You won’t be able to see if the plant is rooting in the soil, but if the plant eventually dies, you know it didn’t root successfully.